smogon/pokemon-showdown/mods/gennext/GEN-NEXT.md

   Dance.

 - Weather-inducing abilities now last for only 5 turns (or 8 with the right item).
 Weather moves have +1 priority.

-Forecast and Flower Gift will make weather moves last forever.
+- Forecast will make weather moves last forever.
+Cherrim will make Sunny Day last forever.
+Phione will make Rain Dance last forever.
+Cryogonal will make Hail last forever.
+Probopass will make Sandstorm last forever.

 - Hail is improved:
   - Silver Wind, Ominous Wind, and Avalanche deal 1.5x as much damage in Hail
-  - Snow Cloak no longer modifies evasion, but instead decreases damage by 33% in Hail (and 20% out of Hail)
+  - Snow Cloak no longer modifies evasion, but instead decreases damage by 25% in Hail (and 12.5% out of Hail)
   - Ice Body has 30% chance of freezing a contact move (and grants passive healing out of Hail, too)
   - Thick Fat grants immunity to Hail damage